mobingilabs/docs/status.md

 # Status

 {% hint style="warning" %}
-This is still a draft.
+This is still a draft version.
 {% endhint %}